gwen-interpreter/gwen-web/README.md

 ------------------

 - [Page Objects Begone](http://warpedjavaguy.wordpress.com/2014/08/27/page-objects-begone/) -
-See how gwen-web does away with page objects and why they are no longer necessary.
+See how gwen-web does away with page objects and why coding them is no longer necessary.

 Key Features